Distance-Modding/Custom-Cars/Cars From Hell/README.md

 # Cars Spawned From Hell!
-Cars made to look like monsters or demons, One being from the Hazbin Hotel Series.
+Cars made to look like monsters or demons, One being from the Hazbin Hotel Series AND Helluvaboss Series.
 All cars made for the Month of Halloween

 <details>
   <summary>Sunchipp's Cars</summary>